edited on 2020-08-08

 If you are interested in fuzzy logic, I suggest you to study the chapter about fuzzy logic in the book Fundamentals of the New Artificial Intelligence by Toshinori Munakata.
 It is a complete and adequate source.
-The book also includes other systems about artificial intelligence.
+The book also includes information about other artificial intelligence patterns and systems.